☀ University of York · BloombergNEF · Ember · REPD 2025 — Research Validated

 Critical 6–12 Month Window to Influence UK Solar Strategy

 65+ GW of ground-mounted solar projects are in the UK planning pipeline (REPD October 2025).
-The vast majority are designed as conventional Tilted Monofacial PV (TMPV).
+The vast majority are designed as conventional Tilted Bifacial PV (TBPV) — the current UK industry standard, using bifacial panels on conventional south-facing tilted mounts.
+Supersedes Tilted Monofacial PV (TMPV), which remains the reference system in cited academic studies.
 Each project that receives planning approval locks in the wrong technology for 25–30 years.

 65+ GW